automorph-org/automorph/docs/Web-RPC.md

 - HTTP as transport protocol
 - Structured messages in JSON format
 - API function name as a last URL path element
-- API function arguments can be supplied either in the request body or as URL query parameters
+- API function arguments in request body or as URL query parameters
-- Meta-data in HTTP headers
+- Additional metadata in HTTP headers

 ## Request